CloudNative-OracleAPAC/CTD3.0/200/202-CecsPCSLab.md

 ### 4. Setting the workflow in CEC ###

-Open your preferred web browser and navigate to your Oracle CEC site (https://documents-gseXXXXXXXX.documents.us2.oraclecloud.com/documents)
+Open your preferred web browser and navigate to your Oracle CEC site (eg. https://documents-gseXXXXXXXX.documents.us2.oraclecloud.com/documents)

 <img src="images/2.4.1.png" width="50%"/>